Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_024_interaction_script_for_isabella_torres.md

 **Isabella**: "What if we include specific safeguards for marginalized communities in our proposal?
 It could enhance our security narrative while promoting equity."

 **Marcus**: "That could work.
-If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction.
+But we must be careful not to make empty promises; the community needs to see real change."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
 But I fear that without proper safeguards, we might create a system that exacerbates existing inequalities."